synclounge/docs.synclounge.tv/docs/self-hosted/docker.md

   starbix/synclounge:TAG
 ```

-## Docker on Linux with DockSTARTer

-If you are running linux, check out [DockSTARTer](https://dockstarter.com/)!
-DockSTARTer's main goal is to make it quick and easy to get up and running with Docker.

-DockSTARTer is in the process of [testing to include it with the configuration](https://github.com/GhostWriters/DockSTARTer/issues/818).
-Until then, you can use [overrides](https://dockstarter.com/advanced/overrides/) to add SyncLounge.
+If you are running [DockSTARTer](https://dockstarter.com/), you can run this container by using [overrides](https://dockstarter.com/advanced/overrides/) to add SyncLounge.
 Here is a sample override file:

 ```yaml
 version: "3.4"